-Now, whenever you click that link (even in present mode) a new browser page will launch, directing you to the web page.
-You don’t have to link to just web pages, you can link to other Google Docs and Sheets too.
+Now, whenever you click that link (even in Slideshow mode) a new browser tab will launch, directing you to the web page.
+You don’t have to link to just web pages; you can link to other Google Docs and Sheets too.
 This same method of linking works on shapes, images and any other kind of Slides object.

 Linking to a slide within your presentation

-You may want to be able to link between different sections of a presentation, or easily navigate back to an agenda slide.
-To do this, highlight the text or select the object that you want to act as the hyperlink, right click it and scroll down to Link….
-In the dialog box, you should see a drop down next to the Link box with a button that says Slides in this presentation.
+You may need to link between different sections of a presentation, or easily navigate back to an agenda slide.
+To do this, highlight the text or select the object that you want to act as the hyperlink, right click it and scroll down to Link.
+Be aware not all objects have this option when right clicking!
+You can add a link to these objects by using the keyboard shortcut: CTRL + K. In the dialog box, you should see a drop down at the bottom with a button that says Slides in this presentation.
 Click this to reveal a choice of Slides in your deck.
 Select the one you wish to hyperlink to and hit Apply.

 Linking to a slide in a different presentation

 It may also be necessary to link to a particular slide in a different presentation.
 To do this, first open the deck that you want to link to, and click on the slide you want it to open on.
 Whilst on that particular slide, copy the hyperlink from the browser bar.